 I also have a great Swedish genealogy newsletter for you.

-You’d be amazed at how much information there is available in the records, and in these biweekly emails I will help you find the right places to look and how to get most out of them.
+You’d be amazed at how much information there is available in the records, and in these monthly emails I will help you find the right places to look and how to get most out of them.
 I will also share with you the things you can’t find in the records, the context that makes it relatable.

 Just click the button below and put your address in the box to get these tips delivered right to your inbox!
 If you use this button you will also get the free guide Four Steps to Remember a Swedish Ancestor, so that you can start researching your migrant ancestor in Sweden.